Darxoon/AudioStory/readme.md

 # AudioStory
-*'AudioStory'* &nbsp;is an interactive Story entirely based on audio.
+AudioStory is an interactive RPG entirely based on audio, utilizing text-to-speech for pronouncing the text, although it might get proper voicelines in the future.

-It's completely made by Darxoon and utilizes a text-to-speech api for pronouncing the text.
-Maybe, I'll add real voice later, however, now, it's not planned.

 ### Controls